Denver Medical Malpractice Attorney Overview

 There are many types of medical malpractice lawsuits, including:

-- Misdiagnosis, failure to diagnose, or late diagnosis
+- Misdiagnosis, failure to diagnose, or late diagnosis (cancer and other illnesses)

 - Surgical errors